Start Right in Canada

 What factors affect my CRS score in the Express Entry system?

-Your CRS score is influenced by several factors, including your age, education level, language proficiency in English or French, Canadian work experience, other work experience, and whether you have a valid job offer or a provincial nomination.
+Your CRS score is influenced by several factors, including your age, education level, language proficiency in English or French, Canadian work experience, other work experience, and whether you have a provincial nomination.

 Can I improve my CRS score after submitting my Express Entry profile?